Kickstarter-Success-Predictor-DS27/front-end/README.md

-# front-end
+# Dash Template
-This repo houses the front end of our recommender app.
+The front-end where we make the app look all pretty and stuff.